gabrielbull/react-desktop/docs/mac-os/search-field.md

-onCancel            | function             | Callback function when the user press the cancel button. onChange            | function             | Callback function when the input changes. onEnter             | function             | Callback function when the enter key is pressed. placeholder         | function             | Adds a placeholder to the input. rounded             | bool, number, string | Sets the roundness of the input border size                | string, number       | Sets the font size of a component. value               | string               | Sets the value of the input.
+onCancel            | function             | Callback function when the user press the cancel button. onChange            | function             | Callback function when the input changes. onEnter             | function             | Callback function when the enter key is pressed. placeholder         | string               | Adds a placeholder to the input. rounded             | bool, number, string | Sets the roundness of the input border size                | string, number       | Sets the font size of a component. value               | string               | Sets the value of the input.